grcanosa/old_grcanosa/_posts/2017-06-06-activate-palm-rejection.md

 comments: true
 ---

-After receiving my brand new XPS-13 with Ubuntu 16.04 the first thing I notice is that the palm rejection feature is not present at all.
+After receiving my brand new XPS-13 with Ubuntu 16.04 the first thing I noticed is that the palm rejection feature is not present at all.

-I will try to describe as best as I can the methods I have tried and whether or not they are successful.
+I will try to describe as best as I can the methods I have tried and whether or not they were successful.

 * *libinput:*